Genetics-Driven Novel Target Discovery

 Integrative multi-omics pipeline for identifying and validating drug targets at Pfizer.

-At Pfizer’s Internal Medicine Research Unit, I contributed to target discovery programs for cardiovascular and renal disease by bringing computational genetics expertise.
-The core approach integrated human genetic evidence (GWAS, exome-wide association studies, colocalization, and Mendelian randomization) with functional genomics layers including single-cell chromatin accessibility, eQTL and pQTL datasets, and deep learning-based functional predictions to nominate and prioritize novel targets with genetic support for efficacy and selectivity.
+When I joined Pfizer’s Internal Medicine Research Unit, genetics-informed target discovery relied on ad-hoc analyses run by individual scientists on legacy HPC infrastructure.
+There was no scalable, reusable pipeline connecting GWAS evidence to functional genomics to target nomination.
+Over 4+ years I built that connective layer: an integrative approach combining human genetic evidence (GWAS, exome-wide association studies, colocalization, and Mendelian randomization) with functional genomics layers including single-cell chromatin accessibility, eQTL and pQTL datasets, and deep learning-based functional predictions to nominate and prioritize novel targets with genetic support for efficacy and selectivity.
 Several targets identified through this pipeline advanced into the Pfizer portfolio.

-Beyond individual target programs, I led the development of cloud-native genomics infrastructure enabling large-scale analyses across the organization: scalable GWAS and fine-mapping pipelines , standardized summary statistics harmonization, and integration of emerging multi-omics datasets.
+Beyond individual target programs, I led the development of cloud-native genomics infrastructure on AWS, enabling large-scale analyses across the organization: scalable GWAS and fine-mapping pipelines, standardized summary statistics harmonization, and integration of emerging multi-omics datasets.
+This was a cross-organizational collaboration spanning Internal Medicine, Inflammation & Immunology, Statistics, and Machine Learning & Computational Sciences.